Religion in Sierra Leone: Ethnic groups

 On the coast in Bonthe District in the south are the Sherbro.
 Native to Sierra Leone, they have occupied Sherbro Island since it was founded.
 The Sherbro are primarily fisherman and farmers, and they are predominantly found in Bonthe District.
 The Sherbro are virtually all Christians, and their paramount chiefs had a history of intermarriage with British colonists and traders.

-Islam in Sierra Leone
+Islam

+Islam is the largest and majority religion in the country.
+Around 78% of Sierra Leone's population is Muslim.
+The vast majority of Sierra Leonean Muslims are adherents of Sunni Islam of the Maliki school of jurisprudence.
+The two largest ethnic groups in Sierra Leone, the Temne and Mende, are both Muslim majority.
+Ten of Sierra Leone's sixteen ethnic groups are mostly Muslim.

+The history of Islam in the region dates back to when Muslim merchants from the Mali Empire migrated to the northern areas of modern Sierra Leone.
+Islam began rapidly spreading around the 18th century onwards as merchants formed social and economic relationships with locals along with creating religious institutions for the practice of the faith.

 Christianity

 The vast majority of Sierra Leonean Christians are Protestants with biggest groups being Methodists and various Evangelical Protestants.
 Other Protestant denominations in the country include Presbyterians, Baptists, Seventh-day Adventists and Lutherans.

 Roman Catholics are the second largest non-Protestant Christians division in Sierra Leone at about 5% of the country's population.

 The Jehovah’s Witnesses, Anglicans and Latter-day Saints form a small minority of the Christian population in Sierra Leone.

 The orthodox church has 3.000 members.